guangying94/magentic-one-autogen-sample/magentic-one-streamlit/README.md

 5. Open the browser and go to `http://localhost:8501` to see the app.
 6. On the home page, you can provide the task definition and the app will show the progress of the task.

+## Run Result Storage Feature (Optional)
+When the `STORE_RUN_RESULT` environment variable is set to `true`, the application will:
+- Generate a unique GUID for each task execution
+- Store the complete run results (including images and text) as JSON in Azure Cosmos DB
+- Provide a shareable URL that allows accessing the stored results later
+- Display stored results when accessing the app with `?run_id=<guid>` parameter

+To enable this feature:
+1. Set `STORE_RUN_RESULT=true` in your `.env` file
+2. Configure Azure Cosmos DB environment variables (see Environment Variables section)
+3. Ensure your Cosmos DB has a database and container created (default names: `magentic_one_results` database, `run_results` container)
+4. Ensure proper Azure Identity authentication is configured (see Authentication section below)

 7. To stop the app, press `Ctrl+C` in the terminal.
 8. To containerize the app, you can use the Dockerfile provided in the root directory.
 Run the following command to build the image.
 ```bash